An Active Learning Framework for Efficient Robust Policy Search: Conclusions and Further Possibilities

 \section{Conclusions and Further Possibilities}

 We developed the EffAcTS framework for using active learning to make an informed selection of model parameters based on agent performance, which can subsequently be used to judiciously generate trajectories for robust RL.
-With an illustration of this framework based on EPOpt, we have both demonstrated its applicability for robust policy search as well as established its effectiveness in reducing sample complexity by way of empirical evaluations on standard continuous control domains.
+With an illustration of this framework based on Linear Bandits and the CVaR objective, we have both demonstrated its applicability for robust policy search as well as established its effectiveness in reducing sample complexity by way of empirical evaluations on standard continuous control domains.
 We also discussed our work in the context of Multi-Task Learning along with the similarities and differences between these settings.

-Our work opens up requirements for active learning algorithms that can work well with even lesser data than the ones tested here.
+Our work opens up requirements for active learning algorithms that can work well with even lesser data than we need here.
 Methods like Gaussian Process Regression are known to be efficient, but not in high dimensional spaces.
 For robust policy search methods to be effective for transfer from simulation to reality, they need to be able to handle the complexities of the real world, which necessitates methods that work with high dimensional model ensembles, which in turn entail frameworks such as EffAcTS to help reduce the sample complexity.
 Another possibility for robust policy search itself is to develop objectives that can speedup learning as well as make use of the features of EffAcTS to maintain sample efficiency.

 With our interpretation of robust policy search as a parameterized version of Multi-Task Learning, a natural next step would be to adapt developments in the usual discrete MTL setting to robust policy search.
 It would also be worthwhile to similarly investigate the applicability of Meta Learning, as it would prove useful for both dealing with large disparities between the source domains and the real world, as well as coping with unmodeled dynamics (which are unavoidable since it is not feasible to model the real world with complete accuracy).